AT A GLANCE: QUICK RATINGS

 CardioCritic has awarded the Vivosmart 3 a top of the class review rating of 4.5/5 stars.

 It’s great that Garmin have addressed customer feedback and criticism of the predecessor e.g height off the wrist and the sharp edges on the HR sensor.
 It’s slimmer, more comfortable and has a clearer, easier to read OLED display.

 The addition of the VO2 Max & Fitness Age are welcome features for those looking for benchmarks to measure their improvement.
 In short, if you are looking for the best Fitness Tracker of 2017 then rest assured, you’ve just found it.

-The Garmin Vivosmart 3 comes highly recommended to anyone that does NOT require a GPS equipped fitness watch.
+Based off of our testing and review of the Garmin Vivosmart 3, I highly recommended to anyone that does NOT require a GPS equipped fitness watch.

 Tristan Haskins – aka the CardioCritic

 - Garmin Press Release – Vivosmart 3 - https://www.cardiocritic.com/fitness-watches/garmin/vivosmart-3-review/

 - Garmin Vivosmart 3 Product Details – main website

 - Garmin Forerunner 920XT - https://www.cardiocritic.com/fitness-watches/garmin/forerunner-920xt-review/